t0mg/yodelog/README.md

 **Customizing the Sidebar**

 The site uses a sidebar for navigation.
 To list the files you want to display on your site, you need to create or edit a `_sidebar.md` file in the root of your repository with links to your markdown files (or adjust to an existing sidebar if you configure `docsify`).
 Please refer to the [Docsify documentation](https://docsify.js.org/) for details.

-> **Powered by Docsify:** The frontend viewer is powered by [Docsify](https://docsify.js.org/), a magical documentation site generator.
-It dynamically loads and parses your Markdown files without generating static HTML files.

 ---